 The primary focus of the custodial crew is maintaining building cleanliness.
 Event set ups and other similar activities are usually handled by the Facilities Operations day crew staff.
-Please be sure and call the 6-9000 number if you have or notice a spill anywhere.
-This allows better clean up of the spill and also ensures better safety for the campus community.
-For special cleaning requests, call 6-9000.
+Call 360-546-9000 if you notice a spill anywhere.
+This allows better cleanup of the spill and also ensures better safety for the campus community.
+For special cleaning requests, call 360-546-9000.

 Requests for additional furniture (such as desks, chairs, filing cabinets) may be accommodated by WSU Vancouver surplus furniture supplies at no charge to the requestor.
 If the furniture item being requested is not available from surplus, the requesting department will need to purchase the item from their budget.

-Intra-Campus office and other moves into existing areas are approved by the Vice Chancellor of Finance and Operations' office.
-Call 6-9000 or 6-9707 if you want/need to change your office assignment.
+Intra-campus office and other moves into existing areas are approved by the Vice Chancellor for Finance and Operations' office.
+Call 360-546-9000 or 360-546-9707 if you want/need to change your office assignment.

 Inventory control and surplus disposal